 Following up on the last blog, where I shared an excerpt from Alexander & Rebecca’s audiobook, today I’m sharing an interview with my narrator, the fabulous Sarah Kempton!
 We chat about her background and her creative process, and she shares some behind-the-scenes tidbits about recording this audiobook.
 Thanks so much for taking the time to answer my questions, Sarah!
 I can’t wait to work with you again on the next audiobook!

-The audiobook for Alexander & Rebecca (Royals of Valleria #1) will be available soon on Audible and iBooks.
+The audiobook for Alexander & Rebecca (Royals of Valleria #1) is available now on Audible and Apple Books/iTunes.

 Can you talk a little bit about your professional background?
 What are some of your favorite projects you’ve worked on?
 I know you do voice work but that your professional background extends beyond that, too.